jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 After fighters embraced all disciplines, they entered a brave new world.

 A world of remarkable progress.
-With an open mind, video cameras, and the internet, fighters created a wealth of training videos and distributed the content for everybody to use.
-Thus, all willing fighters improved themselves by leaps and bounds every year.
+With an open mind, video cameras, and the internet, fighters created a wealth of training videos and distributed the content for everybody to learn from.
+Thus, like a forest of pollinators, fighters improved themselves by leaps and bounds every day.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

-With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
+With evolution as their teacher, these new martial artists listened to their bodies to guide them to the best flowers.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of martial arts techniques.
 The top trainers were the ones who put their students needs above their own by helping fighters adapt better techniques faster.

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.

-In mixed-martial arts, veryone, from fighters to trainers, is accountable to the standards of evolution.
-Thus, fighters don't limit themselves within the confines of an artificial rulebook.
+In mixed-martial arts, everyone, from fighters to trainers, is accountable to the open standards of evolution.
+Thus, fighters don't limit themselves within the confines of a single philosophy.
 Every martial art has something to offer, so everyone should be a bumble bee going fom flower to flower learning from each discipline.
 The best technique is the one that brings results.
 Evolution is so admired by mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

 Mixing the human body's adaptability with a free mind willing to learn any technique, created a new, self-correcting, and sustainable martial art.
-Today, a skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting discipline.
+Today, a skilled mixed-martial artist would defeat a champion of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques to find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.